Hosting and bandwidth provided by MacAce.net.

 * By custom configuration, the "Early 2009" model also was offered with a 2.93 GHz "Core 2 Duo" (T9800) processor for an additional US$300 and the "Mid-2009" model can be configured with a 3.06 GHz "Core 2 Duo" (T9900) for an additional US$300.

-† Both models also can be configured with an "anti-glare" configuration for an additional US$50.
+† Both models also could be configured with an "anti-glare" configuration for an additional US$50.

 Please refer to the Ultimate Mac Comparison feature to dynamically compare any MacBook Pro model to any other G3 or later Mac.